rAlexander89/channel-meter-challenge/README.md

         scores: exam.ExamScores
     }
     ```

-6. Use whichever method you prefer to hit endpoints with: curl, thunder client, postman.
-Whichever.

 7. For the sake of time and not knowing how to write a tests in Go, this was left out.